-Which method should be used to determine timer fan settings?
-Actually, all three.
-Ideally, you should determine minimum ventilation rates using all three methods and then use whichever one requires the highest minimum ventilation rate.
+Which variable - carbon dioxide, relative humidity or ammonia - should be used to determine timer fan settings?

+Ideally, you should determine minimum ventilation rates based on the variable that requires the highest minimum ventilation rate.

 For instance, if you have a house with built-up litter and you are not using a litter treatment, you will probably find that the minimum ventilation rate to control ammonia concentration will be the highest.
-But, if you have a freshly cleaned out house you will find that relative humidity will be the controlling air quality variable.
-If you have a house with very dry fresh litter you may find that carbon dioxide will be the controlling air quality variable.
+With a freshly cleaned out house, you may find that relative humidity will be the controlling air quality variable.
+In a house with very dry fresh litter, managing carbon dioxide might be the determining factor.

 In an ideal situation we wouldn't use any charts.
 Producers would have meters to measure ammonia, relative humidity, and carbon dioxide and then make adjustments to minimum ventilation fan settings accordingly.
-But, in most cases this is not possible.
+In most cases this is not possible.

 To date, there hasn't been an ammonia meter that has been proven to accurately measure ammonia in a poultry house on a continuous basis.
-Yes, there are some meters that can be taken into a house for a short period to measure ammonia, but they tend to be expensive (\$1,000+), require frequent calibration, and the meter's sensor typically has to be replaced once a year at significant expense (over \$400), putting them out of the reach of most producers.
-Carbon dioxide meters cost around \$500, though typically less problematic than ammonia meters, they are not that useful because for the most part carbon dioxide is not very likely to be a significant problem on most farms.
+Yes, there are some meters that can be taken into a house for a short period to measure ammonia, but they tend to be expensive (\$1,000+), require frequent calibration, and the meter's sensor typically has to be replaced once a year at significant expense (over \$400), putting them out of the reach of most producer.

+Carbon dioxide meters cost around \$500, though typically less problematic than ammonia meters, they are not particularly useful because for the most part carbon dioxide is not very likely to be a significant problem on most farms except for the first couple of weeks in the brooder house.

 This brings us to relative humidity meters/sensors.
-Relative humidity meters/sensors are for the most part very reliable and relatively inexpensive.
-Furthermore, relative humidity is what we are most interested in controlling during cold weather.
+For the most part, they are very reliable and relatively inexpensive.
+Furthermore, relative humidity is what we typically are most interested in controlling during cold weather.

 The fact is that if we properly manage humidity in our houses we will keep ammonia and dust from becoming problems in the first place.
-If we use a litter treatment in a house with built-up litter we will not have to worry about ammonia the first week or so and if we properly manage relative humidity we should be able to keep our litter in good shape, minimizing the likelihood that ammonia will be a problem later on in the growout.
-If a house has fresh shavings and it is ventilated to control relative humidity from day one, then litter caking will be kept to a minimum and therefore keep ammonia from being a major problem.
-Basically, a relative humidity meter/sensor is a ventilation tool that no poultry house should be without.
+If a house has fresh shavings and it is ventilated to control relative humidity from day one, then litter caking will be kept to a minimum, and therefore, keep ammonia from being a major problem.

+A relative humidity meter/sensor is a ventilation tool that no poultry house should be without.

 Trying to determine how much to ventilate a house is always going to be a challenge.
-Balancing the well being of the birds and heating costs is difficult at best.
-But, the better you understand the goals of minimum ventilation rates during cold weather, the more likely you will have optimal bird health and performance and the less likely you will be to over ventilate your houses, which of course will lead to high heating costs.
+Balancing the well-being of the birds and heating costs is difficult at best.
+But, the better you understand the goals of minimum ventilation rates during cold weather, the more likely you will have optimal bird health and performance and the less likely you will be to over ventilate your houses, which of course will lead to higher heating costs.